fbpx

 You can either choose to use your conservatory as a fully functional bedroom full-time, or instead disguise this through purchasing a sofa bed.

+Both have their pros and cons, but it very much depends on which works best for you.
 Having your conservatory as a bedroom will require additional planning for things such as security and furnishings.
 Blinds and heating will need extra thought, as you want to make sure your guests get a comfortable sleep, and aren’t awoken at sunrise as the sun beams through the glass walls.

 Our guide will help with your conservatory bedroom ideas, and also covers points to consider, so we’d advise you have a read of it here.

-If you have young children, or big kids in your family, transforming your conservatory into a games room is the perfect way to create a space which they can relax and have fun in.
+If you have young children, or big kids in your family, transforming your conservatory into a games room is the perfect way to create a space in which they can relax and have fun in.

 Away from your main living space, a conservatory games room creates a separate space meaning your main living room can be kept for relaxing in, whilst the children enjoy gaming in a separate room.